yunpwintphyulinn/Simulated-C2-Detection-with-Wazuh-and-Sysmon/docs/troubleshooting.md

 sudo systemctl status filebeat
 ```

-If there is a fail service or services :
+If one or more Wazuh services have failed, restart only the affected services:

 ```bash
 sudo systemctl restart wazuh-manager